Research Activities

 Cryogenic cycling rejuvenation

-Cryogenic thermal cycling of metallic glasses induces rejuvenation, reaching the states of higher energy (Fig. 10).
+Cryogenic thermal cycling of metallic glasses induces rejuvenation, reaching the states of higher energy (see Figure below).
 It originates from the heterogeneous dynamics in liquids leading to the heterogeneities in the glasses.
 Thermal cycling is a non-destructive, isotropic and controllable method which induces no macroscopic residual stresses.

 F